PlatformAwareProgramming/CloudClusters.jl/README.md

 _CloudClusters.jl_ offers the following six primitives, implemented as _macros_, to create and manage the lifecycle of a cluster: __@cluster__, __@resolve__, __@deploy__, __@terminate__, __@interrupt__, __@resume__.
 They are explained in the following paragraphs, with a simple example you can try to reproduce in a REPL session.
 It is assumed the environment is configured to access the AWS EC2 services and a _CCconfig.EC2.toml_ file is available in an accessible path.

-First, let us examine a simple scenario where a user wants to create a cluster comprising 4 ___t3.xlarge___ virtual machines (VM) instances through the AWS EC2 services.
+First, let us examine a simple scenario where a user wants to create a cluster comprising four ___t3.xlarge___ virtual machines (VM) instances through the AWS EC2 services.
 For that, the user must use the __@cluster__ macro, passing the number of nodes and instance type as arguments.

 ```julia
 using CloudClusters